Budaka, Uganda: Population

 The 2002 national population census estimated the town's population at 17,000.
 The Uganda Bureau of Statistics (UBOS) estimated the 2010 population at 21,100.
 In 2011, UBOS estimated the population at 21,700.

 In 2015, UBOS estimated the mid-year population of the town at 24,500.
 In 2020, according to UBOS, the mid-year population of Budaka was estimated to have increased to 29,100.
 Of those, 15,100 (51.9 percent) were females and 14,000 (48.1 percent) were males.
 The population of the town is calculated to have grown at an average annual growth rate of 3.5 percent, between 2015 and 2020, according to UBOS.

 Overview

 Naboa Sub-County was given that name by British Colonial masters because the area was full of Grammodes geometrica moths (Nziira) of the family Erebidae.

 The Basimba people of the Leopard Clan with the names Katunku, Ngulya, Kaabya, Mwati, Kabolesa, Namuyonjo, Ntembe of Lupada, resident in Naboa Sub-County, Budaka County, Budaka District live among the Bagwere but trace their origin from Tanzania and Zambia.

 Points of interest

-The following points of interest are located within the town of Budaka or close to the edges of town:
+The following points of interest are located within or close to the town of Budaka: